bavanya/Cryptographic_implementations/PA1_Avalanche_effect_DES_algo/README.md

 ### Practical Assignment 1 -
 Demonstrating the Avalanche effect observed in the rounds of the DES algorithm.

-Three experiments were performed and the results are plotted as a box plot to understand the extend of the Avalanche effect in each of the three experiments.
+Three experiments are performed and the results are plotted as a box plot to understand the extent of the Avalanche effect in each of the three experiments.

 #### Experiments are as follows: